 Putting gravel in the bottom of a plant pot doesn’t make the water drain away more quickly, it instead creates a perched water table.

-Explaining a perched water table
+What is a perched water table?

 When you water a plant, there’s the saturated zone of the soil, and the unsaturated zone.